gfwozniak/roberto_hw_interface/README.md

 # roberto_hw_interface
-ros_control hardware interface for Roberto the Moon Roomba
+ros_control hardware interface and python api

 ## hardware requirements:
 - You need a CANable usb to can device.
 Idk why but the phoenix libraries do not work on other can devices